Does Amazon deliver on Sunday?

 | Amazon Prime | $14.99/mo or $139/yr | Yes, in most US urban and suburban zip codes.
 Free for Prime members where available. | Included in Prime; no Sunday surcharge | Amazon Prime pricing |

-| Walmart+ | $12.95/mo or $98/yr | Yes for many SKUs, depending on Walmart fulfillment center vs. seller-fulfilled and on slot availability. | Free shipping with no order minimum (some exclusions); $35 minimum on grocery | Walmart+ FAQ |
+| Walmart+ | $12.95/mo or $98/yr | Yes, but mainly via local-store delivery (the Spark driver network) in roughly 8am-10pm weekend slots.
+Walmart's fulfillment centers largely do not run Sunday parcel operations, so Sunday delivery of WFS and marketplace-shipped items is more limited than Amazon's. | Free shipping with no order minimum (some exclusions); $35 minimum on grocery | Walmart+ FAQ |

 | Target Circle 360 | $99/yr | Same-day delivery via Shipt 7 days a week in eligible zip codes; standard 2-day shipping does not deliver Sunday. | Same-day included with Circle 360 above $35; otherwise per-order fee | Target Circle 360 details |